-- 3.8.1 A temporary grade of I is automatically converted to a grade of F after 60 days from the date that final grades were due for the term in which the course was offered, if not otherwise changed by the instructor. - 3.8.2 Students in Aviation and Air Traffic Control lab courses may be granted an Incomplete for up to 90 days for any Aviation (AER) and Air Traffic Control (ATC) lab course when the instructor determines that coursework cannot be completed within 90 days.
+- 3.8.1 A temporary grade of I is automatically converted to a grade of F after 60 days from the date that - 3.8.2 final grades were due for the term in which the course was offered, if not otherwise changed by the instructor.
+The instructor will complete the proper form to indicate the expected work and timeline for successful completion.
+The student must sign this form in order for the "I" grade to be assigned.

+3.8.3 Students in Aviation and Air Traffic Control lab courses may be granted an Incomplete forup to 90 days for any Aviation (AER) and Air Traffic Control (ATC) lab course when the instructor determines that coursework cannot be completed within 90 days.